ow-mods/owml/docs/content/pages/mod_helper/interaction.md

 ## TryGetModApi&lt;T&gt;

 Attempts to get the API for the mod with the given unique name.
 You must define the mod's API as an interface and pass that in as the `T`.
 Returns `null` if the API couldn't be loaded.
+To learn how to create and consume APIs, [check out our tutorial]({{ "Creating APIs"|route }})

 ```csharp
 public class MyCoolMod : ModBehaviour {